 Io capisco un po l'Italiano.

-DISCOUNTS for PACIFICA RESIDENTS and CLASSES in PACIFICA: I enjoy working with students in my own community.
-Therefore, I offer a discounted rate of $50 PER HOUR to students living in Pacifica or willing to travel to Pacifica for classes.
+DISCOUNTS for CLASSES in PACIFICA: I enjoy working with students in my own community.
+I offer a discounted rate of $50 PER HOUR to students living in Pacifica or willing to travel to Pacifica for classes.
 Come to Pacifica for tutoring with an ocean view!
 (Mention *PACIFICA DISCOUNT*.)

-SCHOLARSHIPS: Please see the Special Needs section of my profile for information on scholarships.
-I also offer significantly reduced rates for foster-care/emancipated students and for international refugee/displaced students.
+SCHOLARSHIPS: Please see the Special Needs section of profile for scholarship information.
+I also offer significantly reduced rates for foster-care/emancipated students and for international refugee students.

 I look forward to hearing from you!